-1. Pod the peas into a bowl, and transfer half of the empty pods into a large pan.
+1. Make up the vegatable stock, if you're using stock cubes, with 1 ltr hot water.
+Pod the peas into a bowl, then place half the empty pods in a large pan.
 Pour 1 ltr vegetable stock into the pan and pop it on a medium-high heat.
-Bring the stock and pods to the boil, then reduce to a gentle simmer, put a lid on the pan and cook for 20 mins.
+Bring the stock and pods to the boil, then reduce to a gentle simmer, put a lid on the pan and gently bubble for 20 mins.
 After 20 mins, strain the stock into a jug or bowl and discard the pods.
-Pour back into the pan and set on a medium-low heat, lid on, so it's just very gently simmering.
+Pour back into the pan and set on a medium-low heat, lid on, so it's just steaming but not boiling.

 2. While the pea pod stock is cooking, peel and finely chop the onion.
 Peel and thinly slice the garlic cloves.
 Pick the mint leaves and roughly chop them.
 Finely grate the cheese.

 3. Melt 50g butter in a separate, large pan set over a medium-low heat.
 Slide in the chopped onion and garlic, and season with a pinch of salt and pepper.
 Cook the onions for 8-10 mins, stirring often, till glossy and starting to soften.

 4. Tip the risotto rice into the pan and turn the heat up to medium.
 Stir the rice with the onions and butter for 2-3 mins till the rice is translucent at the edges.
 Turn the heat up to high and pour in the white wine.
 Allow the wine to bubble and reduce, stirring, till only a little bit of liquid remains in the pan.
 Reduce the heat of the pan back down to medium.